 This is a negative judgement as it went against the principles of the Supreme Court in NALSA which held that a person is legally entitled to determine their gender identity as male, female or transgender.
 The Court erroneously held that the Petitioner could not claim her identity as a transgender person once she had claimed employment as a woman.
-However, this is one of the first cases under the Transgender Persons Act that ordered the setting up of a Grievance Redressal Mechanism under the of Grade-II Police Constables.
+However, this is one of the first cases under the Transgender Persons Act that ordered the setting up of a Grievance Redressal Mechanism under the Act.